The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Introduction

 In the next section we make these notions more precise.
-We provide a formal development of reservoir computing, electronic reservoirs and memristors, as well as definitions of the measures of computational capacity we will utilize.
+We provide an introduction to reservoir computing, electronic reservoirs and memristors, as well as definitions of the measures of computational capacity we will utilize.
 We then turn to the feasibility, tunability and scalability of LRC and memristor-based reservoirs.
 Finally, we compare our results to more conventional ESN reservoirs \cite{jaeger2001echo}, showing that electronic reservoirs are capable of matching or exceeding the performance of a standard ESN reservoir implementations.